saikiran76/sccache/README.md

 ### General

 * Absolute paths to files must match to get a cache hit.
 This means that even if you are using a shared cache, everyone will have to build at the same absolute path (i.e. not in `$HOME`) in order to benefit each other.
-In Rust this includes the source for third party crates which are stored in `$HOME/.cargo/registry/cache` by default.
+In Rust, this includes the source for third-party crates which are stored in `$HOME/.cargo/registry/cache` by default.

 ### Rust

 * Crates that invoke the system linker cannot be cached.
 This includes `bin`, `dylib`, `cdylib`, and `proc-macro` crates.
-You may be able to improve compilation time of large `bin` crates by converting them to a `lib` crate with a thin `bin` wrapper.
+You may be able to improve the compilation time of large `bin` crates by converting them to a `lib` crate with a thin `bin` wrapper.
 * Incrementally compiled crates cannot be cached.
 By default, in the debug profile Cargo will use incremental compilation for workspace members and path dependencies.
 [You can disable incremental compilation.](https://doc.rust-lang.org/cargo/reference/profiles.html#incremental)

 [More details on Rust caveats](/docs/Rust.md)

 ### Symbolic links

 * Symbolic links to sccache won't work.
-Use hardlinks: `ln sccache /usr/local/bin/cc`
+Use hard-links: `ln sccache /usr/local/bin/cc`

 Storage Options
 ---------------